What is Workflow?

-Once a publishing team is established, content changes state and the appropriate member of the team is notified.
+Once a publishing team is established, your content changes ‘workflow state’ and the appropriate member of the team is notified.
 Progress then depends on the various skill sets involved responding to each other’s comments and working together.

 Roles in Workflow

-There are 4 potential roles in a publishing team.
+There are three potential roles in a publishing team.
 They are:

 States in Workflow

 - Needs review

 As the name suggests, global roles give users site-wide permissions, whereas local roles are locked down to specific sections

 Our 3 separate publisher roles can be global or local.
 To make someone a global publisher, editor, or author, you must do so as a webmaster.

 1. Access a user’s profile